Bioactive Aldehydes

 As a final detoxification step, reduction to the chemically less reactive lipid hydroxide can be catalysed by a reductase such as glutathione reductase 4 (GPX4) to generate a hydroxy-eicosatetraenoic acid (HETE) esterified to a phospholipid.

-Instead of the reduction step, aldehyde generation can occur by oxidative cleavage via a variety of mainly non-enzymatic mechanisms and via hydroperoxy, epoxy and dioxetane intermediates, to give many different aldehydes from each hydroperoxide.
+Instead of the reduction step, aldehyde generation can occur by oxidative cleavage via a variety of mainly non-enzymatic mechanisms with hydroperoxy, epoxy and dioxetane intermediates, to give many different aldehydes from each hydroperoxide.
 While the hydroperoxide cleavage reaction has been studied in some detail in relation to food spoilage, some details of the mechanisms in living tissues appear uncertain.
 Many possible chemical reaction mechanisms are known and may indeed occur, but there are doubts as to how far these can be extrapolated to conditions in vivo.
-For example, the Hock rearrangement is a well-known chemical reaction in which hydroperoxide acidification is followed by hydrolysis, but in the test tube it requires strong acids or elevated temperatures, so it may not be relevant under biological conditions (as opposed to cooking of foods).
+For example, the Hock rearrangement is a well-known chemical reaction in which hydroperoxide acidification is followed by hydrolysis, but in the test tube it requires strong acids or elevated temperatures, so it may not be relevant under biological conditions (as opposed to during cooking of foods).
 Intramolecular cyclization of a peroxyl radical is a more likely reaction in vivo to yield a highly strained dioxetane, which undergoes fission in a concerted rearrangement.
-Other suggested mechanisms include cleavage of dihydroperoxides, or cross-chain reactions between hydroperoxides in adjacent acyl chains of lipids such as cardiolipin, the oxidation products of which function as apoptotic signalling molecules.
+Other suggested mechanisms include cleavage of dihydroperoxides, or cross-chain reactions between hydroperoxides in adjacent acyl chains of lipids such as cardiolipin, the oxidation products of which serve as apoptotic signalling molecules.

 Mechanisms for hydroperoxide cleavage and aldehyde formation